 - What are the benefits for mental healthcare provided by this policy?

 - Are these benefits the minimum you are obliged to provide, or do you provide extra mental healthcare benefits?

 - How do I distinguish between different mental healthcare providers?
 Is there a quality standard?

-- Do you cover or provide benefits for day care and/or care in the community, for example, in the Dean Clinics?
-If so, what are the benefits?
-Will I be required to pay a shortfall for day care or treatment in the Dean Clinics and if so, how much?
+- Do you cover or provide benefits for day care and/or care in the community (for example, in the Dean Clinics)?
+If so, what are these benefits?
+Will I be required to pay a shortfall for day care or treatment in the Dean Clinics and, if so, how much?

-- Depending on my mental healthcare needs, can I decide, in conjunction with my doctor, how I use my benefits under my/this policy, for example, inpatient care and/or day care?
+- Can I decide, using guidance from my care team on my mental healthcare needs, how I use benefits under this plan?
+For example, can I use these benefits for inpatient and/or day care?

-- Is there any waiting period in relation to claiming mental healthcare benefits if I join or switch my policy?
+- Is there a waiting or exclusion period before I can claim mental healthcare benefits if I join or switch my policy?

 Continue to…Testimonials & Stories